thegeeklab/wp-gitea-release/docs/content/_index.md

 ## Usage

-{{< hint type=important >}}
-Due to the nature of this plugin, a secret for the GitHub token may need to be exposed for pull request events in Woodpecker.
-Please be careful with this option, as a malicious actor may submit a pull request that exposes your secrets.
-Do not disclose secrets to pull requests in public environments without further protection.
-{{< /hint >}}

 {{< hint type=note >}}
-Only pull request events are supported by this plugin.
+Only tag events are supported by this plugin.
 Running the plugin on other events will result in an error.
 {{< /hint >}}

 ```YAML